Skip to main content

 Kava

-Traditional drink made from fresh kava root with calming effects.
-Ni-Vanuatu pride themselves on making the most potent kava in the Pacific.
-Served in coconut shells at nakamals with earthy, slightly bitter taste.
+A traditional drink pressed from fresh kava root, with a calming effect.
+Ni-Vanuatu take pride in brewing the strongest kava in the Pacific.
+It is served in coconut shells at nakamals and tastes earthy and faintly bitter.

 traditionalnon-alcoholic but potent